Mibew/docs.mibew.org/src/development/server-side-events.md

 This event is triggered after old visitors have been deleted.
 An associative array with the following items is passed to event handlers:

-* 'visitors': array, the list of IDs of removed visitors.
+* _'visitors'_: array, the list of IDs of removed visitors.

 ### <a name="widget-events"></a>Widget events